 Luckily for Jane and Michael Banks, the qualifications set out in their Perfect Nanny advertisement brought Mary Poppins down from her cloud and into their playroom.

 A little magic could’ve had something to do with it, but I think Jane and Michael’s detailed letter painted such a clear picture of who they wanted that there was only one answer: Mary Poppins.

-Using their nanny wish list as a guide, here’s how your company can incorporate the three P’s (above) into your content marketing plan to successfully connect with and grow your audience.
+Using their nanny wish list as a guide, here’s how your business or organization can incorporate the three P’s above into your content marketing plan to successfully connect with and grow your audience.

 Jane and Michael had been around enough nannies to know exactly the type of person they didn’t want.
 So instead of getting stuck with another unfavorable caretaker, they wrote down every desirable trait they could think of:

 “You must be kind, you must be witty

 Very sweet and fairly pretty